jpo14c/Migrate-ADO-to-GHE/Migrate from TFVC to Git.md

 ### If you’re migrating on Microsoft Windows, use the git-tfs extension ###

 Team Foundation Server (TFS), renamed Azure DevOps Server in 2019, is a set of tools developed by Microsoft which also includes Team Foundation Version Control (TFVC), a centralized version control system similar to Git.
-In this document, we focus on the TFVC to Git migration.
+In this document, we focus on the TFVC to Github migration.
 If you migrate with git-tfs, you will retain the full history of your TFVC repository.

 To follow these steps, you must use Windows and have the following tools installed: